-Oral hearings in a courtroom are generally open to the public, but comprehensive oral presentations of the case are not adopted.
+Oral hearings in a courtroom are generally open to the public.
 TV cameras or photographers are not allowed in court during the proceedings.
 Substantial discussions among the judges and parties tend to be conducted in the preparatory proceedings in a meeting room, closed to the general public.